-The functional currencies of certain overseas subsidiaries, joint ventures and associates are currencies other than the Hong Kong dollar.
-As at the end of the reporting period, the assets and liabilities of these entities are translated into Hong Kong dollars at the exchange rates prevailing at the end of the reporting period and their statements of profit or loss are translated into Hong Kong dollars at the exchange rates that approximate to those prevailing at the dates of the transactions.
+At the end of the reporting period, the assets and liabilities of foreign operations are translated into the presentation currency of the Group (i.e. HK\$) at the exchange rates prevailing at the end of the reporting period and their statements of profit or loss are translated at the exchange rates that approximate to those prevailing at the dates of the transactions.

 The resulting exchange differences are recognised in other comprehensive income and accumulated in the exchange fluctuation reserve.
-On disposal of a foreign operation, the component of other comprehensive income relating to that particular foreign operation is recognised in the statement of profit or loss.
+On disposal of a foreign operation, all of the exchange differences accumulated in other comprehensive income relating to that particular foreign operation is recognised in the statement of profit or loss.

-Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on acquisition are treated as assets and liabilities of the foreign operation and translated at the closing rate.
+Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on acquisition are treated as assets and liabilities of the foreign operation and translated at the end of the reporting period.